 Light and fluffy vegan gingerbread donuts!
 They are baked not fried, refined sugar free and have a luscious maple cashew frosting.

-Gingerbread cookies aren’t always fun – they go stale quickly and can be a pain to decorate.
+Gingerbread cookies at Christmas aren’t always fun – they go stale quickly and can be a pain to decorate.
 On the other hand, gingerbread CAKE is great!
 It’s fluffy, well spiced and can be as simple or complex as you want!
 These vegan gingerbread donuts are definitely on the simple side of the spectrum.

 Cakey vegan donuts